Opportunities to serve

 Serve Our community

-Christ Our Shepherd is engaged in many ways in community service, most significantly in feeding people.
+Christ Our Shepherd engages in community service in many ways, most significantly in feeding people.

-Joshua's Gift is a ministry that feeds under-resourced school children by providing backpacks filled with food for the weekend.
+Joshua's Gift feeds under-resourced school children by providing backpacks filled with food for the weekend.

 Our summer sack lunch program provides 245 kids with lunch and books delivered to their homes each Monday.
-We partner with 2 community churches and are part of a larger program of community churches that help to feed families Monday through Friday
+We partner with two community churches as part of a larger program of community churches that feeds families Monday through Friday

 Three times each week, we collect day-old breads and pastries from a local grocery store and deliver them to Redeemer Soup Kitchen and Union Mission in downtown Atlanta.

-* The volunteer program is currently suspended due t Covid precautions.
-COS volunteers help prepare and serve lunch twice a month to the homeless at Redeemer Lutheran Church in Atlanta.
+COS volunteers help prepare and serve lunch once a month to the homeless at Redeemer Lutheran Church in Atlanta.

 Serve at COS